 A country of west-central Asia south of Russia and northeast of the Caspian Sea.
-The original Turkic inhabitants were overrun by the Mongols in the 13th century and ruled by various khanates until the Russian conquest of 1730 to 1853.
-The region became an autonomous republic of the USSR in 1920 and was a constituent republic from 1936 to 1991, when it gained its independence.
-Astana is the capital and Almaty the largest city.
-Population: 15,300,000.
+The original Turkic inhabitants were overrun by the Mongols in the 1200s and ruled by various khanates until the Russian conquest of 1730 to 1863.
+The region was incorporated into the USSR in 1920 and was named the Kazakh Soviet Socialist Republic from 1936 to 1991, when it gained its independence.
+Astana is the capital, and Almaty is the largest city.

 The film Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan was a surprise hit in 2006, raising Baron Cohen to the ranks of super-stardom, even though few know the man behind the characters.

 A mother in Kazakhstan kept her daughter's mummified corpse in her flat for three years.